 Associate Professor Kathleen Atkinson meets with trainees at intervals throughout the program and is available to be contacted at other times for advice and support.

-Dr Ross Wilson, also an experienced rural general practitioner, advises on the development of the RGTP education program and provides clinical and professional guidance to trainees.
+Medical Educators advise on the development of the RGTP education program and provide clinical and professional guidance to trainees.

-Dr Ross Wilson meets with trainees at education events and is available to be contacted at other times for advice and support.
+Medical Educators meet with trainees at education events and are available to be contacted at other times for advice and support.

 During the program RG trainees are provided opportunities to meet with other RG trainees, network and attend training together.
 This has an additional benefit for RG trainees in fostering peer support and the development of collegiate relationships that have the capacity to extend well beyond the duration of the training program itself.